ComcastSamples/dating-app-pwa/server/README.md

     npm run start:server
     ```

-This should start up a server at http://localhost:3001/
+This should start up a server at http://localhost:3001/ and there is a proxy in place for requests to hit the server automatically.

 ### License Info